jessbeutler/test.publicdomainmap.github.io/index.md

 layout: home
 author_profile: true
 title: "Welcome to Public Domain Map"
-date: 2021-06-25T00:00:00-04:00
+date: 2022-05-31T00:00:00-04:00
 ---

-Public Domain Map is a project from [OpenStreetMap US](https://www.openstreetmap.us) that aims to _import_ public domain features, one feature at a time. publicdomainmap.org uses the [Tasking Manager](https://wiki.openstreetmap.org/wiki/Tasking_Manager) and [MapRoulette](https://wiki.openstreetmap.org/wiki/MapRoulette) to meet this goal.
+Public Domain Map (PDM) is a project of OpenStreetMap US that allows map contributors across the United States to edit, contribute to, and consume federal datasets via a collaborative user environment and OpenStreetMap tools; simultaneously improving government datasets and OpenStreetMap.

 ## Usage